UNPLUGGED PERFORMANCE DUAL RATE LOWERING SPRING SET

-PLEASE NOTE: Due to high demand, the “Moderate” version is temporarily out of stock.
-Please order now to reserve your set in the next production run!
-Additionally, we are taking pre-orders of the “Mild” version, which will be shipping in March / April 2018.
+PLEASE NOTE: Due to overwhelming demand, the “Moderate” version is temporarily out of stock; we are expecting more inventory around the end of May 2018.
+We are still taking pre-orders of the “Mild” version, which we expect to start shipping in May 2018.

 This ambitious engineering project began with a review of factory spring rates and led to a goal of the following:

 - Target an increase in comfort in daily driving situations.
 Solution by studying factory spring rates and producing a softer but proportionate spring rate front and rear.

 - Target an increase in performance when cornering.
 Solution by utilizing the highest technology partner and producing a secondary more sporty performance spring rate that engages when cornering g forces are loaded.

 - Target an increase in range.
 Achieved by lowering the car as height is proven to correlate to aerodynamic efficiency.